Quantum-electrodynamical time-dependent density functional theory description of molecules in optical cavities: Results

 Fig.~\ref{fig:72} displays the Ar dimer energy as a function of interatomic distance using parameters $\lambda=0.1$ and $\omega=0.0375$ atomic units, identical to those employed in Ref.~\cite{PhysRevLett.134.073002}.
 When compared to Fig.~\ref{fig:71}, the perpendicular configuration exhibits enhanced binding energy that approaches the cavity-free binding energy more closely, which results from the tenfold reduction in frequency.
 Conversely, the parallel configuration shows reduced binding relative to the previous case.
 Ref.~\cite{PhysRevLett.134.073002} predicted that parallel configurations would be less bound than the cavity-free case, while perpendicular configurations would be more strongly bound than the cavity-free case.
 Our findings are consistent with Ref.~\cite{PhysRevLett.134.073002} regarding the parallel configuration but disagree concerning the perpendicular configuration.

-\subsection{(H\revc{$_2$}O)\revc{$_2$}}
+\subsection{(H{$_2$}O){$_2$}}

-We investigated the influence of cavity confinement on hydrogen bonding by placing two water molecules in a cavity with an oxygen\revc{--}oxygen separation distance of \revc{$R$}.
-This system was recently studied in Ref.~\cite{haugland2021intermolecular}.
-The atomic coordinates used in Ref.~\cite{haugland2021intermolecular} were not available\revc{,} and we created two similar systems, shown in Fig.~\ref{fig:81}, based on the figures in Ref.~\cite{haugland2021intermolecular}.
-The field polarization is chosen to be along the O–O direction, and the cavity frequency and $\lambda$ are set to the same values ($\omega=$ 7.86 eV, $\lambda=0.1$) as in Ref.~\cite{haugland2021intermolecular}.
-Our energy curve (Fig.~\ref{fig:8}) is in excellent agreement with the Coupled\revc{-}Cluster Singles and Doubles (CCSD) calculation \cite{haugland2021intermolecular}.
-The minimum is at 2.9 \AA\ in both CCSD and QED-DFT-TP; the CCSD binding energy is 214 meV (Fig.~6 in Ref.~\cite{haugland2021intermolecular}), while QED-DFT-TP predicts 240 meV in the cavity\revc{-}free case.
-For the cavity scenario, CCSD calculations show a 30 meV reduction in binding energy, whereas our calculations predict a substantially larger decrease of approximately 130 meV.
-This significant change in binding energy is expected given the strong light\revc{--}matter coupling present in the system.
-The discrepancy between the two computational approaches may arise from differences in the water dimer geometries employed.
-The substantial binding energy variations observed across our two distinct water dimer configurations further confirm this geometric sensitivity.
+We investigated the influence of cavity confinement on hydrogen bonding in a water dimer by varying the oxygen--oxygen separation distance RR R. This system was recently examined in Ref. \cite{haugland2021intermolecular}.
+Since the exact atomic coordinates from that study were not available, we constructed two geometrically similar configurations based on the structures depicted in Ref.\cite{haugland2021intermolecular}, as shown in Fig.\ref{fig:81}.
+The cavity polarization is oriented along the O--O axis, and the cavity frequency and coupling strength are set to match those of Ref.\cite{haugland2021intermolecular}: $\omega = 7.86 $~eV and $\lambda = 0.1$.

+Fig.~\ref{fig:8} shows that our potential energy curve exhibits excellent agreement with the Coupled-Cluster Singles and Doubles (CCSD) results from Ref.\cite{haugland2021intermolecular} in the cavity-free case.
+Both CCSD and QED-DFT-TP predict an equilibrium separation of 2.9\AA.
+The binding energies are also in good agreement: CCSD yields 214 meV (Fig.6 in Ref.\cite{haugland2021intermolecular}), while QED-DFT-TP predicts 240 meV.
+Under cavity confinement, CCSD calculations indicate a modest 30meV reduction in binding energy, whereas QED-DFT-TP predicts a substantially larger decrease of approximately 130 meV.
+This more pronounced modification is physically reasonable given the strong light--matter coupling regime accessed by the chosen parameters.
+The quantitative discrepancy between the two approaches likely stems from differences in the water dimer geometries employed.
+This interpretation is supported by the substantial variation in cavity-induced binding energy changes observed between our two distinct water dimer configurations, which underscores the geometric sensitivity of cavity effects on hydrogen bonding.